Pet Travel to Europe and the Pet Travel Scheme

 It is the regulation of all commercial airlines that live animals must enter the UK and Ireland as air cargo.
 The reason for this is due to handling procedures once on the ground.
 Once landing, your pet will be collected by a licensed agent and taken to the Animal Reception Center for processing.
 This is where you will claim your pet.

 There are several options to avoid the cargo requirement when flying to the UK and Ireland.
 You can fly to Paris, take a pet friendly train to Calais and take Le Shuttle through the Chunnel or a pet friendly ferry.
 Both alternatives will require that your pet travel in an automobile.
-You can also fly to Amsterdam, take the train to Rotterdam and board the P&O ferry to Hull.
+You can also fly to Amsterdam, take the train to Rotterdam and board the DFDS Ferry to Newcastle.
 This ferry does not require that your pet travel in a car.
 DFDS also has a ferry sailing out of Dieppe, France that will accept foot traffic.